LaminBaumann82/Dev-Tutorial/C#Advanced.md

 In C# are multiple Access modifiers which we will look at in deept.

 #### Public
  Code in any assembly can access this type or member.
 The accessibility level of the containing type controls the accessibility level of public members of the type.

+---

 #### Private
  Only code declared in the same class or struct can access this member.

+---

 #### Protected
 Only code in the same class or in a derived class can access this type or member.

+---

 #### Internal
 Only code in the same assembly can access this type or member.

+---

 #### Protected internal
 Only code in the same assembly or in a derived class in another assembly can access this type or member.

+---

 #### Private internal
 Only code in the same assembly and in the same class or a derived class can access the type or member.

+---

 #### File
 Only code in the same file can access the type or member.

+---

+#### Overview
 | Caller's location                   | `public` | `protected internal` | `protected` | `internal` | `private protected` | `private` | `file` |
 |-------------------------------------|----------|-----------------------|-------------|------------|----------------------|-----------|--------|
 | Within the file                     | ✔️       | ✔️                    | ✔️          | ✔️         | ✔️                   | ✔️        | ✔️     |